Answers to Parent’s Frequently Asked Questions

 Policies are designed to support the University's educational mission and to ensure a safe environment where all people in the University community can work, study, and live without undue interference.
 They are also designed to build and support the academic and social community, by teaching students responsibility and interdependence, and to promote moral and ethical development.

-When my student was notified of a disciplinary violation, does he/she have the opportunity to defend him/herself?
+When my student was notified of an alleged policy violation, does he/she have the opportunity to defend him/herself?

 Every student is afforded the opportunity to explain what happened during the incident and to present additional relevant information through witnesses and other means.

-You can help to guide your son/daughter through the process and be supportive, while
+You can help to guide your student through the process and be supportive, while holding

-holding the student accountable to your expectations and those of the University.
+the student accountable to your expectations and those of the University.
+Expect your

-Expect your student to set appointments, attend meetings, and fulfill sanctions.
-It
+student to set appointments, attend meetings, and fulfill sanctions.
+It is not beneficial

-responsibility to regularly check his/her mail and email and respond to University
+check his/her Ferris email account and respond to University notices appropriately.

-notices appropriately.
-Ferris State University expects all students to maintain a
+Ferris State University expects all students to maintain a current local and

 home address and use their Ferris email account.

-I know my student could not have done this, so why is he/she being put through the conduct process?
+I know my student could not have done this, so why is he/she going through the conduct process?

 Perhaps they did not do

-it, and they are considered not responsible unless proven otherwise at a hearing.
-However,
+it, and they are considered not responsible unless proven otherwise at a conduct conference.

-please consider that developmentally, college is often a period of exploration, experimentation,
+However, please consider that developmentally, college is often a period of exploration,

-and testing for students.
-Many are in a period of transition from late adolescence
+experimentation, and testing for students.
+Many are in a period of transition from

-to adulthood and could be away from home and the daily influence of their parents
+late adolescence to adulthood and could be away from home and the daily influence

-for the first time.
-As students are testing the beliefs and values they have learned
+of their parents for the first time.
+As students are testing the beliefs and values

-at home, they sometimes make choices that are inconsistent with these values.
-Such
+they have learned at home, they sometimes make choices that are inconsistent with

-testing is part of the development process and is normal; however, students must also
+these values.
+Such testing is part of the development process and is normal; however,

-My son/daughter was charged criminally.
-Why does he/she have to go through The Office of Student Conduct too?
+My student was charged criminally.
+Why do they have to go through the conduct process too?

 Members of the Ferris State University community and their visitors are subject to